The room had an eerie glow from the full moon casting her lunar spell through the window. It

 of my head.

-“I have been this way for thirty-five years.
-Though I appear to be seen as a twenty-something loner.
-I enjoy my privacy.
-I don’t like being questioned.
+“I have been this way for a few years now, though I appear to be your age.
 We must reside in secrecy, or blend into modern society, which proves very difficult.
 Every lifestyle has its own sets of rewards and challenges.
 But I hate to kill.”